Tetanus

 In localized tetanus, there is spasticity of muscles near the entry wound but no trismus; spasticity may persist for weeks.

 Cephalic tetanus is a form of localized tetanus that affects the cranial nerves.
-It is more common among children; in them, it may occur with chronic otitis media or may follow a head wound.
+It is more common among children and may occur with chronic otitis media or after a head wound.
 Incidence is highest in Africa and India.
-All cranial nerves can be involved, especially the 7th.
+All cranial nerves can be involved, especially the seventh.
 Cephalic tetanus may become generalized.

 Tetanus neonatorum (neonatal tetanus)